Jamal Murray NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Jamal Murray Insights vs. the Timberwolves

-- The Timberwolves are the 18th-best defensive squad in the league, conceding 115.8 points per contest.
+- Giving up 115.8 points per contest, the Timberwolves are the 18th-ranked team in the league defensively.

-- On the glass, the Timberwolves are ranked 22nd in the NBA, allowing 44.7 rebounds per game.
+- On the glass, the Timberwolves are 22nd in the league, giving up 44.7 rebounds per game.

-- In terms of assists, the Timberwolves are ranked 10th in the league, giving up 25 per game.
+- In terms of assists, the Timberwolves are ranked 10th in the NBA, giving up 25 per game.

-- The Timberwolves allow 12.3 made 3-pointers per contest, 16th-ranked in the league.
+- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, conceding 12.3 made 3-pointers per contest.

 Jamal Murray vs. the Timberwolves